Stephen Leacock: Literary life

 Early in his career, Leacock turned to fiction, humour, and short reports to supplement (and ultimately exceed) his regular income.
 His stories, first published in magazines in Canada and the United States and later in novel form, became extremely popular around the world.
-Between 1915 and 1925, Leacock was the most popular humourist in the English-speaking world.
+From 1915 to 1925, Leacock was the most popular humourist in the English-speaking world.

 A humourist particularly admired by Leacock was Robert Benchley from New York.
 Leacock opened correspondence with Benchley, encouraging him in his work and importuning him to compile his work into a book.
 Benchley did so in 1922, and acknowledged Leacock's encouragement.

 Near the end of his life, the US comedian Jack Benny recounted how he had been introduced to Leacock's writing by Groucho Marx when they were both young vaudeville comedians.
 Benny acknowledged Leacock's influence and, fifty years after first reading him, still considered Leacock one of his favourite comic writers.
 He was puzzled as to why Leacock's work was no longer well known in the United States.

 During the summer months, Leacock lived at Old Brewery Bay, his summer estate in Orillia, across Lake Simcoe from where he was raised and also bordering Lake Couchiching.
 A working farm, Old Brewery Bay is now a museum and National Historic Site of Canada.
 Gossip provided by the local barber, Jefferson Short, provided Leacock with the material which would become Sunshine Sketches of a Little Town (1912), set in the thinly-disguised Mariposa.

 Leacock was awarded the Royal Society of Canada's Lorne Pierce Medal in 1937, nominally for his academic work.